Yadnesh2026/Backend_Practice/README.md

 # 🚀 Backend Practice Repository

-This repository contains my backend development practice, experiments, and mini-projects built while learning modern backend technologies and server-side development.
+This repository contains my backend development practice, experiments, and mini-projects built while learning modern backend technologies and server-side development

 The goal of this repository is to strengthen my understanding of backend architecture, APIs, databases, authentication systems, middleware, and scalable server-side applications through hands-on coding practice.